Whether for admission or course requirement completion, you must send transcripts from other schools according to these guidelines.

-Any unofficial transcript or test score received by the college will not be linked to the student academic records and will be confidentially destroyed upon receipt.
+Any unofficial transcripts or test scores received by the college will not be linked to student academic records and will be confidentially destroyed upon receipt.

-If you are currently in high school and are applying to a program or certificate at Madison College, submit your official in-progress high school transcripts with your admissions application.
-Once you graduate from high school, you should also submit your final official high school transcript.
-High Schools will notify Madison College if an applicant does not graduate, at which time Madison College will contact the applicant with alternative options.
+High school transcript: If you are currently in high school, submit your official in-progress high school transcript with your admissions application.
+After graduation, submit your final official high school transcript.
+High schools will notify Madison College if an applicant does not graduate, at which time Madison College will contact the applicant with alternative options.

-Home schooled students should submit a transcript produced by the home schooling agent responsible for instruction of the student.
-The transcript should list courses with grades and the grading scheme, or may just include detailed course descriptions.
+Home school transcript: Home-schooled students should submit a transcript produced by the home schooling agent responsible for the instruction of the student.
+The transcript should list courses with grades and the grading scheme, or may simply include detailed course descriptions.
 The transcript must be signed with an original ink signature and dated by the agent.

 Closed schools: If your high school or college has closed, you should contact your local or State Department of Public Instruction (DPI) to order an official document.